CALL NOW: 301-656-6398

 The common misconception about liposuction is that it is a quick-fix weight loss technique.
 In fact, this is not the case.
 Approximately 1/3 of all people coming in for consultations for liposuction are turned away as poor candidates for the procedure.
 Liposuction is meant as a localized fat reduction technique for people with disproportionate areas of fat deposits.
 It is a wonderful method for removing localized fat that does not respond to diet and exercise to make people proportionate.

 Certainly, liposuction can improve your appearance and self-confidence.
 The best candidates for liposuction are of relatively normal weight and are not overweight at all.
-People should be physical and mentally stable and realistic in the expectations.
+People should be physical and mentally stable and realistic in their expectations.
 Additionally, having firm skin with a good elastic rebound will result in a better final contour.
 Unfortunately, those people with a significant amount of stretch marks or loose skin will require additional surgical procedures to remove excess skin, which will undoubtedly leave visible scars.
 Patients who have significant underlying medical problems such as diabetes or poor blood supply to the extremities are bad candidates for this procedure.
 Cellulite does not respond to liposuction and despite recent television shows claiming successes in this area, this is not accepted by the mainstream of plastic surgery.